 We are considered a "foreign private issuer" under U.S. securities law.
 As a "foreign private issuer," we are subject to different U.S. securities laws than domestic U.S. issuers.
 The rules governing the information that we must disclose differ from those governing U.S. corporations pursuant to the Exchange Act.
 We are exempt from the rules under the Exchange Act prescribing the furnishing and content of proxy statements to shareholders.
 Those proxy statements are not expected to conform to Schedule 14A of the proxy rules promulgated under the Exchange Act.
 Moreover, we are not required to file periodic reports and financial statements with the SEC as frequently or within the same time frames as U.S. companies with securities registered under the Exchange Act, although it may elect to file certain periodic reports and financial statements with the SEC on a voluntary basis on the forms used by U.S. domestic issuers.
-We are not required to shareholders.
-In addition, our officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions of Section 16 of the Exchange Act and the rules under the Exchange Act being private and sales of our securities.
+We are not required to comply with Regulation FD, which imposes restrictions on the selective disclosure of material information to shareholders.
+In addition, our officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions of Section 16 of the Exchange Act and the rules under the Exchange Act with respect to their purchases and sales of our securities.